 - Volatile oils: decreases COX-2 enzyme, interleukins, and tumor necrosis factor

 Recap: Direct Vs. Indirect 5-Alpha Reductase Inhibition

 We can decrease DHT by inhibiting 5-alpha reductase through two major pathways: direct versus indirect 5-AR inhibition.
 Direct 5-AR inhibition is how steroid-derived hair loss drugs like Finasteride and Dutasteride work.
-Unfortunately, while these drugs are effective at stopping hair loss, they potentially come attached to potentially irreversible side effects like prostate remodeling and decreased sexual function.

 Conversely, we may be able to indirectly inhibit 5-alpha reductase by reducing inflammation in tissues.
 Inflammation and hair loss are closely linked, but since we don’t yet know what causes the inflammation that triggers hair loss, we’re more or less limited to reducing scalp inflammation by simply inhibiting the signaling proteins that send more inflammatory cells to those tissues.
 Rosemary oil and pumpkin seed oil have these anti-inflammatory properties.
 Unfortunately, they’re less studied in terms of hair loss, and probably aren’t as effective at stopping hair loss versus Finasteride (Propecia) or Dutasteride (Avodart).